bradlys/job-search-helper/contributing.md

 ## Needs

 Not a whole lot right now!
-Currently in the early early stages of this all and I\'m looking forward to trying to add more as time goes on.
-Having more hands help right now might actually be a drawback and add to confusion and the fast development cycle I\'m trying right now.
+Currently in the early early stages of this all and I'm looking forward to trying to add more as time goes on.
+Having more hands help right now might actually be a drawback and add to confusion and the fast development cycle I'm trying right now.
 Suggestions are welcome though.
 Thanks!